mariantoma95/store_management_tool/README.md

 Run the application.

 At startup, Liquibase will populate the database with some mocked products as specified in `resources/db` files.
-Liquibase will also create 3 users with different wrights:
+Liquibase will also create 3 users with different rights:
 - ADMIN - full rights (create, update and get products)
 - MANAGER - rights to update and get products
-- USER (at the current status of the application) - same as non authenticated requests, can just get products
+- USER (at the current status of the application) - same as non-authenticated requests, can just get products

 ### Functionalities
 This application exposes the following endpoints: